alexqfredrickson/notes/aws/aws.md

 ### API Gateway

-AWS API Gateway is a service for creating, publishing, monitoring, maintaining, and securing REST, HTTP, and WebSocket-based APIs.
+API Gateway is a service for creating, publishing, monitoring, maintaining, and securing REST, HTTP, and WebSocket-based APIs.

 Once a REST API has been created you need to deploy it and make it callable.
 When deploying a REST API, you can use "stage variables" as pseudo-environment-variables.
 A use-case for stage variables is to specify different back-end endpoints.